iancampbellstuff/zoom-utilities/common/README.md

 3. [Install VSCode](https://code.visualstudio.com 'https://code.visualstudio.com')

-4. In a command-line and in the project root directory, open VSCode with **`code server.code-workspace`**
+4. In a command-line and in the project root directory, open VSCode with **`code common.code-workspace`**

 5. Install VSCode Extension Recommendations